 HealthPathways – provides general practice teams with information to consistently assess and manage medical conditions, as well as the criteria for requesting health services in Western Australia.
-Within HealthPathways is a Genetics section (not all yet localised to WA), that has information on:
+Within HealthPathways is information on genetics – assessments, tests, conditions and services including:

-(You need to be registered with HealthPathways WA to access these links)**
+(You need to register and log in to HealthPathways WA to access these links)**

 - Assessing Genetic Risk

 - Common Genetic Conditions

 - Familial Cancer Syndromes

 The information is to provide guidance particularly for general practice teams but is read by other registered health professionals to diagnose and manage patients suffering from a number of different conditions, and contains patient information resources.
 It is not for access or use by non-registered health professionals or patients.
 HealthPathways Disclaimer

 ** Registration is free and available to health professionals, please contact the Western Australia HealthPathways Team who will provide you with a username and password.
 WA HealthPathways are looking for clinicians to get involved with pathway development, please email the WA HealthPathways Coordinator email@example.com to join a pathway development team.